TritonDataCenter/sdc-cloudapi/docs/index.md

 The rest of this section describes API changes in each version.

+## 8.1.0

+- This version should have no visible API changes, but updates a lot of libraries that Cloudapi depends on, as well as the nodejs major version.
+  Visible differences with 8.0.0 are bugs, but it's possible some might have crept through.

 ## 8.0.0

 - Instance/machine objects (from GetMachine, ListMachines) now has a `brand`